econnet/econ/do.rst

     Sideward, nodes linked via members

-.. _`owner`:
+.. _`doowner`:

 :owner:

-Ownership results from the desire to control a resource one needs, one depends on.
+If one depends on a resource, one likes to control that resource.
+Society has developed the concept of ownership for that.
-Ownership is protected by society, to avoid the stress of constant fights for resources.
+Society protects ownership to avoid the stress of constant fights for the resource.
+This works well for things.

+But the idea to control people means that some people get controlled.
+Controlling people is against the principle of equality.
+Also money must not be used to control people.

+The outside economy allows ownership and control on companies.
+In an econ, ownership and control is

+- NOT on people, but
+- on content (product part) and
-The product lattice and the value of the product in the market are resources all members depend on.
+- on the value of the product part according contribution.

+People engage in econs because of

+- common interest and/or
-Being member implies being shared owner of the profit of the product sale.
+- prospect of profit when selling the product

-Members sharedly profit from the ownership protection of society's laws.
+There is organizational effort associated with the formation of an econ lattice.
+People need to

+- find each other
+- get to know each other
+- get the same understanding of the process (functioning well together)
+- map the product work parts to econs
+- create communication channels (repos, html sites, chat channels, ...)

+The formation effort is associated with the bottom econ.
+In the bottom econ

+- the product initiator and/or coordinator can record contributions
+- another member who recruits a new member can also record his effort there

 Owner means co-owner with single-owner as a special case.

 - Membership is yes/now.
 - Ownership quantifies to share.

-Ownership does not imply control over each other.
-It refers to the right to profit from the result of the work, i.e. the market value of the product.

-.. _`control`:
+.. _`docontrol`:

-By control means decision making.
+In an econ, control means decision making.
 Decisions need information.

 A general principle is: *Those decide that have most information*.
-E.g. a developers decide about their parts in the product.
+E.g. developers decide about their parts in the product.
-But if others are concerned, too, they get a say.
+If others are concerned, they are consulted and informed about the decision.

 There can be separate econs in the lattice that care about performance monitoring.
 Decisions from the gathered information need to be made by those concerned,